RafalKucharskiPK/rafalkucharskipk.github.io/_research/farnoud_ghasemi.md

 importance: 1
 category: former
 author: Ghasemi
-bio: I was a PhD student within the Faculty of Mathematics and Computer Science at the Jagiellonian University.
-My PhD research under the supervision of Prof. Rafal Kucharski, focuses on studying behavioural dynamics of two-sided mobility using agent-based microsimulation.
+bio: I was a PhD student at the Faculty of Mathematics and Computer Science at Jagiellonian University.
+My PhD research, conducted under the supervision of Prof. Rafal Kucharski, focused on studying the behavioural dynamics of two-sided mobility markets using agent-based microsimulation.
+I defended my PhD thesis in May 2026.
+The title of my doctoral dissertation was _Agent-based Modelling of Ride-sourcing Dynamics_.
 arXiv: ['https://arxiv.org/search/cs?searchtype=author&query=Ghasemi,+F', 'arXiv_FG']
 github:
 gitlab: